 Yes, but at your own educated risk.
 When the amount of bacteria in the water increases, so does the risk of getting sick from contact with the water.
 The most common ailment resulting from exposure to heightened bacteria levels is gastroenteritis and other intestinal discomforts.
 For more information, read the CT DEEP’ s PDF, Water Quality Criteria.

 Note that the Farmington River has no official, state “Designated Swimming” areas.
 Full body contact with water is what is expected at “Designated Swimming” areas, while other recreational activities have some degree of contact with the water.
 In reality, multitudes of people do flock to the river for recreational uses of all types, so water quality testing is done by the Farmington Valley Health District throughout the recreational use time period at established (but unofficial) swimming areas in the Farmington River Watershed.
-To learn more click here and also find out the sample levels in the Lower, Upper Farmington River and its tributaries.
+To learn more click here and also find out the sample levels in the Farmington River, including Massachusetts, upper and lower river and its tributaries.

 - The most consistently high levels of bacteria in the river are recorded during and after rain events.
 During rain or snowmelt, bacteria levels in the River rise almost instantaneously and remain elevated for an unknown period.
 With no actual designated swimming areas, there can be no “Beach Closures” issued– so there is no way of knowing when it’s safe to go back in the water.
 Staying out of the River for some length of time following rain is the best public health guidance we can offer.
 When the turbidity (murkiness) of the water has lessened, this is some indication that bacteria levels are returning to a safe range.